 I use my food processor to make these cookie bars.
 I simply add all the ingredients except the chocolate chips and process them until a ball of dough forms.
 At first, the mixture will look dry and crumbly.
 But after a minute or two, it comes together into a nice dough.
 Then I mix in the chocolate chips and press into a rectangle on a baking tray.
 Bake, cut, enjoy!

-What ingredients are in Chocolate Chip Cookie Bars?
+What ingredients are in Keto Cookie Bars?

 Almond Flour – Almond flour gives a tender crumb in cakes, cookies, and biscuits.